 |HIST 317A||Berlin: Its History and Art (3)||28 September 2019||12-19 October||5 October-|

 |HIST 318G||D-Day and Normandy Campaign of 1944 (1)||10 June 2019||19-21 July||15-29 July 2019|

 How Does Field Study Work?

-Each field study course may be taken for three upper- or lower-level undergraduate credits.
-Generally, upper-level students are required to complete the same assignments as the lower-level students, with the addition of a research project due a few weeks after the course has ended.
+Each field study course may be taken for one or three upper-level undergraduate credits.
+Generally, students are required to complete assignments and a research project due a few weeks after the course has ended.

 Tuition for a field study course is the same as a regular 1-credit or 3-credit course.
 In addition, UMUC offers a flat rate of $650, which covers seven nights in a hotel, admission to all museums and exhibits, and travel fees for excursions taken as part of the course.
 Other costs associated with field study courses (which will not be collected by UMUC) may include items such as transportation to and from the field study site, meals, and spending money.